 A BEM is an emission mask that is defined, as a function of frequency, relative to the edge of a block of spectrum that is licensed to an operator.
 It consists of in-block and out-of-block components which specify the permitted emission levels over frequencies inside and outside the licensed block of spectrum respectively.
 The out-of-block component of the BEM itself consists of a baseline level and, where applicable, intermediate (transition) levels which describe the transition from the in-block level to the baseline level as a function of frequency.

-The technical conditions derived below for the frequency range 694-790 MHz are optimised for, but not limited to, fixed/mobile communications networks (two-way).
+The technical conditions derived below for the frequency range 694-791 MHz are optimised for, but not limited to, fixed/mobile communications networks.
 Therefore, they are derived both for base stations (BS) and terminal stations (TS).
 The BEMs have been developed to ensure coexistence with other MFCN blocks (including the option for SDL), as well as other services and applications in the band and in adjacent bands.
 Additional measures may be required at a national level to achieve coexistence with other services and applications using the guard bands or the duplex gap.

 In the derivation of the BEM elements for protection of PPDR and M2M frequency blocks, it has been assumed that the same protection requirements as for MFCN should be applied.
 These requirements are applicable when PPDR and M2M options are implemented in the guard bands or the duplex gap at a national level.
-Those options for PPDR and M2M are being studied in CEPT.
-For PPDR, it is assumed that the bandwidth used is either 3 MHz or a multiple of 5 MHz.
-For M2M it is assumed that the bandwidth is between 200 kHz and 3 MHz.
 BEM requirements for TSs and BSs to protect broadcasting below 694 MHz are also sufficient for the protection of PMSE operating below 694 MHz.

 Base station